Beyene Petros: Political career

-Beyene joined politics in 1991 when the ruling EPRDF took power.
+Petros joined politics in 1991 when the ruling EPRDF took power.
 He was then appointed deputy minister of Education but later resigned from government.
 He has been a major opposition political figure since 1995.
-Beyene was first elected to the parliament as member for Shone constituency in the May 2000 elections.
+Petros was first elected to the parliament as member for Shone constituency in the May 2000 elections.
 In the 2003 parliament, he served as chairman for the combined Council of Alternative Forces for Peace and Democracy in Ethiopia, the Southern Ethiopia Peoples' Democratic Coalition, and the Hadiya National Democratic Organization.
 When parties joined to form the United Ethiopian Democratic Forces (UEDF) in 2004, Prof. Beyene became the chairman of the UEDF.
-He by now is serving as chairman for Ethiopian Federal Democratic Forum (Medrek).
+He was serving as chairman for Ethiopian Federal Democratic Forum (Medrek).

-On 3 August 2018, Beyene was promoted to the new Government Privatisation Advisory Council to advise Prime Minister Abiy Ahmed concerning his new economic reforms.
+On 3 August 2018, Petros was promoted to the new Government Privatisation Advisory Council to advise Prime Minister Abiy Ahmed concerning his new economic reforms.